dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 ## Why Render Props

-The most common way of sharing functionalities between two or more components is to create a basic component which receive different types of props to determine what would be displayed.
+The most common way of sharing functionalities between two or more components is to create a basic component that receives different types of props to determine what would be displayed.
 An example of such component is:

 ```jsx
 import React, { useState } from 'react'